-Utilizing FRP technologies cultivated in boat development and manufacturing, Yamaha Motor succeeded in commercializing Japan's first 100% FRP pool in 1974.
-In the 40 years since then, Yamaha Motor has installed over 30,000 pools in Japan.
-As of the end of 2013, Yamaha has also installed a total of approx. 5,700 school pools, the highest of any pool manufacturer in Japan.
+Utilizing FRP technologies cultivated in its boat development and manufacturing, Yamaha Motor commercially released Japan's first 100% FRP pool in 1974.
+Over the 40 years since then we have installed large numbers of pools across Japan.
+As of the end of 2014, we had installed a total of more than 5,800 school pools, the largest number among pool manufacturers in Japan.